 In order to be eligible to receive program funds, a system must be located within priority portions of an eligible Watershed Basin.
 The system must be failing or reasonably likely to fail in the near future as determined by a Qualified Inspector and serve an existing single-family or two-family primary residence.
 The system must be built prior to May 1, 1997 and have a design sewage flow of less than 1,000 gallons per day.
 Some program areas also require property owners to meet specific financial hardship criteria.

-Please contact an EFC representative to determine your eligibility.
+Please contact NYC Environmental Protection to determine your eligibility.

 - Entering into the Program Agreement